BabuJ21/Review_scraper1/templates/README.md

-HTML Templates for index, index and results
+HTML Templates for index, index and results pages